 Prior to 2013, the Port of Tillamook Bay’s anaerobic digester operated under a DEQ solid waste treatment permit.
 After adding anaerobic digester requirements to the compost rules, DEQ issued a new compost permit to POTB’s anaerobic digestion facility in 2013.
 This permit allowed the facility, which is not located at an agricultural operation, to digest manure only.
 At the time, DEQ incorrectly considered the POTB digester an agricultural operation and the 2013 permit did not require POTB to meet the pathogen reduction limits or testing requirements because the liquid digestate was to be returned to farmland for land application.

 In October 2018, DEQ issued a permit modification to authorize the POTB to accept additional feedstocks for digestion.
-While issuing the modification, DEQ came to understand that the POTB did not meet the definition of an agricultural operation and identified the inconsistency in the rule that would subject the POTB facility to a standard that is unnecessary, impracticable, cost prohibitive, and applied inconsistently between similar operations.
+While issuing the modification, DEQ learned that the POTB digester did not meet the definition of an agricultural operation and identified the inconsistency in the rule that would subject the POTB facility to a standard that was not meant to apply to manure digesters and would create inconsistent regulation between similar operations.
 As a result, DEQ included a permit condition to allow the POTB to land apply liquid digestate at agronomic rates in compliance with an Oregon Department of Agriculture approved nutrient management plan as an alternative to meeting the pathogen reduction limits and testing requirements.
 DEQ recognized that this inconsistency would need to be addressed when DEQ next revised the compost rules.

 In December 2018, DEQ received a petition to reconsider the POTB permit decision.
-DEQ determined that the rule correction is urgent to provide regulatory and legal certainty to non-agricultural operations, ensuring they can manage liquid digestate in a manner similar to an agricultural operation.
+DEQ determined that the rule amendment is urgent to provide regulatory and legal certainty to non-agricultural operations, ensuring they can manage liquid digestate in a manner similar to an agricultural operation.
 Without the rule correction, the POTB will be required to meet pathogen reduction limits and testing requirements that are not feasible.
 DEQ is asking the EQC to adopt the proposed temporary rule change to provide legal certainty for digester operations.

-The proposed amended temporary rule language would allow the POTB, and other manure digesters not located at agricultural operations, to be commercially viable while providing environmental benefits.
+The proposed temporary rule language would allow the POTB, and other manure digesters not located at agricultural operations, to be commercially viable while providing environmental benefits.
 This proposed temporary rule amendment would provide for safely and effectively managing liquid digestate from anaerobic digesters that digest manure as other state and federal laws allow.
 This proposed temporary rule amendment will encourage anaerobic digestion and ensure that manure that is land applied is done so in an environmentally protective manner.

 DEQ has allowed the Oregon Department of Agriculture (ODA) to regulate digesters located at agricultural operations under Confined Animal Feeding Operation (CAFO) water quality permits.
 Manure digesters located at CAFO-permitted agricultural operations are exempt from pathogen rule requirements, while those not co-located with agricultural operations must meet the additional requirements.
 DEQ determined that the pathogen reduction requirements for the anaerobic digestion of manure should be the same, regardless of where a digester is located.
 These proposed temporary rule amendments will correct this inconsistency.